Reading Level: Young Adult

 First Sentence: "I wait."

-"Eventually I realize that I am holding on to him just as tightly as he holds on to me.
-And here we are: two small dying things, as the world ends around us like falling autumn leaves."
+Favorite Line from the Book: "Eventually I realize that I am holding on to him just as tightly as he holds on to me.
+And here we are: two small dying things, as the world ends around us like falling autumn leaves."Book Summary: What if you knew exactly when you would die?

 Thanks to modern science, every human being has become a ticking genetic time bomb—males only live to age twenty-five, and females only live to age twenty.
 In this bleak landscape, young girls are kidnapped and forced into polygamous marriages to keep the population from dying out.